Diderot-Language/examples/sphere/README.md

-Mutually-repelling particles populating a unit sphere
+## sphere.diderot: Mutually-repelling particles populating a unit sphere

 This is heavily based on the [`circle.diderot`](../circle) example; see that program for more detailed and explanatory comments.
 The new things added with